Master of Science in Education (MSEd)

 - Apply leadership frameworks that focus on personal values, beliefs, ethics, and leadership styles.

-- Address the full range of motivation and differentiation issues encountered in today’s school systems.
+- Address the full range of motivation and differentiation issues encountered in today’s educational systems.

 - Promote social justice using principles of diversity and inclusion.